Smart Tax Moves: Year-Round Strategies That Save You Money

 - Avoid surprises.
 Nobody likes an unexpected tax bill—or realizing you missed savings opportunities.
 Taking action now means fewer headaches when you file.

-How to Take Action and Maximize
+How to Take Action & Maximize Your Tax Savings

 Claim Tax Credits and Deductions You’re Eligible For

 Tax credits and deductions are two of the most powerful tools to lower your tax bill.
-Credits reduce what you owe dollar for dollar, while deductions shrink your taxable income, potentially saving you even more.
+Credits reduce what you owe dollar for dollar, while deductions shrink your taxable income — potentially saving you even more.

-Two Types of Deductions to Explore:
+Two Types of Deductions:

 - Certain medical and dental expenses